Brennan Manning. 1934 – 2013

 Finally Manning's name is called and he comes before the Lord, trembling and fearful.
 But when he asks the Lord what his judgment is, the Lord hands Manning "the book" and says "The word I spoke has already judged you".
 Then "He takes my hand and we go home".

 After describing the dream he says, "The content of this dream is more real than the book you are holding in your hand--The dream is neither the product of a vivid imagination nor a comatose religious fantasy".
 Except that Manning's dream is loosely based on the Great White Throne Judgment described in Revelation 20:11-15 with one glaring error.
 Revelation 20:11-15 says "If anyone's name was not found written in the book of life, he was thrown into the lake of fire".
+See Symbolism in The New Testament

-In other words, believers are not judged at this time.
+Additionally,, believers are not judged at this time.

 Much to the contrary, they are caught up in the clouds to meet the Lord in the air (the rapture) 1000 years earlier at the Seventh Trumpet - the most eventful of them all, since it literally ushers the old age out, and the new one in.
 When this last and final Trumpet sounds the dead will rise first, followed by those still alive at this point.
 Note: The "sons of the kingdom", as they are called, are physically moved off the earth for a very specific reason.
 See The End Of The Age Part IV...
 The Seventh Trumpet.
 Revelation 20-21 make it quite clear that non-believers will only be raised after the millennium.